cohosh/bridgebox/README.md

 When BridgeDB is running, logs can be found in `/home/bridgedb/`.

 You should now be able to navigate to `https://localhost` in your browser and interact with the BridgeDB instance.

+### Running tests

+You can run tests by executing `make coverage` or `make coverage-test` from within the bridgedb directory.